 Using the VCA criteria and formulas for establishing the number of Ballot Drop Boxes and locating the Drop Boxes, the County will continue to work directly with our VAAC, LAAC, and VCAAC to determine the locations for Drop Boxes.
 Ballot Drop Boxes will be open no less than 29 days including Election Day.
 Drop Boxes will be open a minimum of regular business hours if they are located inside buildings, and some Drop Boxes will be outside and open 24 hours per day.
-All Drop Boxes will be ADA compliant or be automobile access exclusive (drive-up access).
+All Drop Boxes will either be ADA compliant or, where accessible pedestrian access is not possible, be automobile access exclusive (drive-up access only).
+Ballot Drop Boxes with only drive-up access will be noted in online and printed materials.